La Terra Trema: Background

-He travelled to Aci Trezza in Sicily, where Verga's novel takes place, and found that it had hardly changed since the 1880s.
+He traveled to Aci Trezza in Sicily, where Verga's novel takes place, and found that it had hardly changed since the 1880s.
 Considering this, Visconti in neorealist fashion, decided to shoot the film in actual Sicilian locations and also to use local people as actors.
 Visconti believed these ordinary people could portray the truth about themselves better than actors assuming roles.

 The film ended up different from either the idea of a documentary about fishermen or the adaptation of the novel I Malavoglia.
 Originally Visconti planned to shoot a trilogy, where the first part would tell about the fishermen and would have ended in defeat.
 The second part would tell about peasants and would have ended in a stalemate between exploiters and the exploited.
-Finally, the third part would be about miners, ending in a triumph of solidarity of the oppressed.
+Finally, the third part would be about miners, ending in a triumph of solidarity with the oppressed.
 The decision to shoot only the first part came about as the importance of the so-called "episode of the sea" increased in its association with Verga.
 Having realized this, Visconti decided to conclude it on a note of resigned defeat and not in a miraculous victory.

 A large chapter of the book by Silvia Iannello Le immagini e le parole dei Malavoglia (Sovera, Roma, 2008) is devoted to the origins, comments, and some images taken from the immortal movie of Luchino Visconti.

+The film is also often put in parallel with the shooting and development of Stromboli by Roberto Rossellini about its main actor's style and content.

 Film style

 The use of fades and dissolves creates an almost solemn effect of time passing while people are engaged in everyday tasks.
 Long takes help to convey the feeling of tranquility that persists until the family's economic downfall.
 From then on, long takes are used to reveal lonely figures in desolate environments or people in confrontation with one another.
 Visconti keeps the spectator at a slight distance from the characters and events, and it is both an aesthetic and ethical choice, a gesture of respect for the life of the people of Aci Trezza.

+The entire mood of the film becomes oppressive since the camera never leaves Aci Trezza, except in the scenes at sea at the beginning and end of the film.
+The outside world appears only indirectly when Ntoni goes to prison, when the family goes to sign a contract with the bank, when a stranger offering American cigarettes appears to tempt the youngsters to move to the mainland, and when the old baroness honors the inauguration of the wholesalers' new boats with her presence.
+Some allusions to modern Italian history are also present in the movie.